-If the communication direction is synchronized, the remote station detects the incremented SequenceCounter.
+If the communication direction is synchronized, the opposite station detects the incremented SequenceCounter.
 The current sequence is appended to the receive array and acknowledged by SequenceAck.
 This acknowledgment signals to the transmitter that the MTU can now be refilled.

 If the transfer is successful, the data in the receive array will correspond 100% to the data in the transmit array.
 During the transfer, the receiving station must detect and evaluate the incoming control bytes.
 A separate receive array should be created for each message.
-This allows the receiver to immediately begin further processing of messages that are completely transferred.
+This allows the receiver to immediately begin further processing of messages once they have been completely transferred.

-3.2.4 Registers for Flatstream mode
+9.12.4 Registers for Flatstream mode